SouraTR/emapper2gbk/README.rst

 For each annotated genome, inputs consist of (but are not limited to):

-* a nucleotide fasta file
+* a nucleotide fasta file: containing the CDS sequence of each genes
 * the translated sequences in fasta
 * the annotation file obtained after Eggnog-mapper annotation (usually `xxx.emapper.annotation`)
 * the name of the considered organism (can be "bacteria" or "metagenome") or a file with organisms names (matching the genomes names).

+In addition, as optional files:

+* a gff file: containing the position of each gene on the genome
-In addition, the gff file, the number of available cores for multiprocessing, the go-basic file of GO ontology
+* the number of available cores for multiprocessing (when working on multiple genomes)
+* a go-basic file of GO ontology (if not given, emapper2gbk will download a copy and use it)

 Dependencies and installation
 -----------------------------